Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Customized Algorithms for Precoder Design

-Utilizing this structure of the optimal solution, the problem \eqref{problemIBC-ZF1} can be equivalently written as{ } where the function $\tg^{\beta^k}_{i_k}(\cdot)$ is the same as the original objective $g^{\beta^k}_{i_k}(\bV_{i_k};\bhV)$, except that $\bV_{i_k}$ is replaced by $\btR_{i_k}\bW_{i_k}$.
-Again both the constraints and the objective of this problem are separable among the BSs, and we can further decompose this problem into $K$ independent subproblems of the form{ } Let us use $\lambda_k$ to denote the Lagrangian multiplier associated with the power constraint.
-Then by using similar steps leading to \eqref{eqIBCComputeV}, we can show that the optimal solution for problem \eqref{problemIBC-ZF-SUB} is of the form{ } where $\lambda^*_k$ can be again computed by the bisection method.
-The detailed steps are summarized in Table \ref{tableIBC-ZF}.
+Consider an IBC model in which each BS employs a ZF precoder to cancel the intra-cell interference.
+We assume that certain user selection within each cell has already taken place, so that the following zero-forcing constraint is always feasible { } \!\!Note that in this network setting, the inter-cell interference is still present, despite the fact that the intra-cell interference is canceled by the use of ZF precoder.
+Therefore the original problem \eqref{problemSyS} is still difficult to solve.
+To apply the SCA algorithm, we first specialize the subproblem \eqref{problemLowerBoundGeneral} to the following { } \!\!To remove the ZF constraints \eqref{eqZFConstraint}, let $L:= N(|\cI_k|-1)$, and define new channel matrices as:{ } \!\!Let $\bQ_{i_k}=\bL_{i_k}\bfSigma_{i_k}\bR^H_{i_k}$ denote the singular value decomposition of $\bQ_{i_k}$, where $\bL_{i_k} \in \mathbb{C}^{L\times L}$ and $\bR_{i_k} \in \mathbb{C}^{M\times L}$ are two unitary matrices, and $\bfSigma_{i_k} \in \mathbb{R}^{L\times L}$ is a nonnegative diagonal matrix.
+Define $\bP_{i_k}:=(\bI-\bR_{i_k}\bR^H_{i_k})$ as a projection matrix to the space orthogonal to the one spanned by $\bR_{i_k}$.
+Let $\bP_{i_k}=\btR_{i_k}\btR^H_{i_k}$, where $\btR_{i_k}\in\mathbb{C}^{M\times (M-L)}$ is composed of the orthogonal basis that satisfies $\bR^H_{i_k}\btR_{i_k}={\bf 0}$ and $\btR^H_{i_k}\btR_{i_k}=\bI$.
+Then \cite[Lemma 3.1]{zhang10JSAC} asserts that the optimal solution of problem \eqref{problemIBC-ZF1} must be of the form: $\bV_{i_k}=\btR_{i_k}\bW_{i_k}$, with $\bW_{i_k}\in\mathbb{C}^{(M-L)\times d}$.
+The structure of the optimal solution implies problem \eqref{problemIBC-ZF1} can be equivalently written as{ } \!\!where the function $\tg^{\beta}_{i_k}(\bullet)$ is the same as the original objective $g^{\beta}_{i_k}(\bV_{i_k};\bhV)$, except that $\bV_{i_k}$ is replaced by $\btR_{i_k}\bW_{i_k}$.
+Once again both the constraints and the objective are separable among the BSs, so the problem further decomposes into $K$ independent subproblems: { } \!\!Let us use $\lambda_k$ to denote the Lagrangian multiplier associated with the power constraint.
+Then by using similar steps leading to \eqref{eqIBCComputeV}, we can show that the optimal solution for problem \eqref{problemIBC-ZF-SUB} is of the form{ } \!\!where $\lambda^*_k$ can be computed by the bisection method.
+The algorithm is summarized in Table \ref{tableIBC-ZF}.

-\subsection{Linear Precoder Design for HetNet with Intra-Cell Full ComP and Inter-Cell CB}
+\subsection{Linear Precoder Design for HetNet with Intra-Cell Full CoMP and Inter-Cell CB}